Q-SKADOO/BlogTest/_posts/BlogPost_Final.md

-### This is V3 of draft (2-in-1: ReadMe and BlogPost)...Replaced screenshots w/ codeblock...
-Missing format and removal of suggested material
+### This is V4 of draft (BlogPost)...Polished Version...
+Questions: Any copyright issues with the images?
+Ok to mention CUDA in comp framework?